-Secretary to the PresidentArlene Dietz
+Secretary to the President

 Secretary to the DeanArlene Becker

-Assistant to the Business Manager Ruth Hofstetter
+Assistant to the Business Manager

 Secretary to the RegistrarDorothy Zimmerman

 Secretary to the Practical Work DirectorJune Hochstettler

-Student Employment

-MatronAlice Funk

-School NurseMary Penner
+Employment Director and MatronMrs.
+Marie Hooge

+Assistant to the Dean of Women Wilma Vogt

+Assistant to the Dean of Men(To be appointed)

+School Nurse(To be appointed)

-Information Desk Mrs. Edward Schellenberg
+Information Desk

-Dietician
+DieticianMrs.
+J. F. Quiring

 Cooks

-Snack ShopMrs.
-Albert Frey
+Snack Shop Mrs. Elizabeth Frey

-Book Store
+Book StoreDorothy Dietz

-EngineerErich Krehbiel
+Engineer Erich Krehbiel

 Custodian